-- Students were below normal benchmarks at the beginning of the 2020-21 school year due to the mandatory school closures from March June, 2020.
-Throughout the 2020-2021 school year, the students participated in hybrid, distance learning, and in-person learning models.
-Because of the various learning models and school closures for over a year, scores may not appear as high as in previous years due to limited in-person instruction and interventions. - Although our internal STEP scores may have been lower, when compared to the statewide average, students in St. Croix Preparatory Academy Lower School consistently outperform the state averages in Reading on the MCAs (and the 2021 preliminary scores appear to have been similar to previous years).
+- Students were below normal benchmarks at the beginning of the 2021-22 school year due to the mandatory school closures from March June, 2020 and the hybrid/distance learning during the 2020-2021 school year.
+Because of the various learning models and school closures for over a year, scores may not appear as high as in previous years due to limited in-person instruction and interventions. - Although our internal STEP scores may have been lower, when compared to the statewide average, students in St. Croix Preparatory Academy Lower School consistently outperform the state averages in Reading on the MCAs (and the 202 preliminary scores appear to be a little lower/similar to previous years).